WelSimLLC/welsim.github.io/collections/_posts/2019-09-25-a-free-material-editing-tool-mateditor.md

 ### System Material Library

-The software also comes with a default material library, containing 33 different materials at the latest version, users can directly select materials from the library.
+MatEditor also comes with a default material library, containing 33 different materials at the latest version, which users can directly select.
 These materials include:

 Structural Steel
 Stainless Steel